Juan Dixon: NBA

 Dixon was drafted 17th overall by the Washington Wizards in the 2002 NBA draft.
 He spent the first three years of his NBA career with the Wizards.
 In his third season in Washington (2004–05), he averaged eight points per game, including a career-high 35 points in Game 4 of the Eastern Conference Quarterfinals against the Chicago Bulls.
 Dixon signed as a free agent with the Portland Trail Blazers during the summer of 2005.
 Soon after, his Wizards and Terrapins teammate and friend Steve Blake signed with Portland as well.
 In his first game back in D.C., Dixon was given a standing ovation from the Verizon Center crowd upon coming off the bench towards the end of the first quarter.
 In Dixon's first year with the Blazers, he started 42 times and played in 76 games.
 In his last year with the Wizards, he only started four games and played in 63.
 He also increased his, assists, and shooting percentage considerably in Portland.
 However, he was later traded at the 2007 NBA trade deadline to Toronto for Fred Jones and future considerations.

 On the 2008 NBA trade deadline, February 21, 2008, Dixon was traded from the Toronto Raptors to the Detroit Pistons in exchange for center Primož Brezec and cash considerations.

 On September 24, 2008, the Washington Wizards signed Dixon to a partially guaranteed one-year deal for $1.03 million, the veterans' minimum for a player with Dixon's experience.

 Dixon's final NBA game was on April 15, 2009, in a 107–115 loss to the Boston Celtics where he recorded 3 points, 1 rebound, 2 assists and 2 steals.
 On September 28, 2009, Juan Dixon signed a contract with the Atlanta Hawks.
 He was waived October 20, 2009.

 Europe

 On November 1, 2009, Dixon signed with Aris Thessaloniki of the Greek A1 League.
 The next season, he joined Unicaja Málaga of Spain.
 In February 2010, he was suspended indefinitely by FIBA after testing positive for steroids.
 In March 2011, he signed with Bandırma Banvit in Turkey.
 He played one season before entering the coaching profession.

 Coaching career

 On November 27, 2013, Dixon joined the Maryland Terrapin coaching staff as a special assistant under head coach Mark Turgeon.
 In July 2016, Dixon was relieved of his duties.

-On October 14, 2016.
-Dixon was hired as head coach of the women's basketball team at the University of the District of Columbia (UDC).
+On October 14, 2016, Dixon was hired as head coach of the women's basketball team at the University of the District of Columbia (UDC).
 After a 3–25 season, he was hired as men's head coach at Coppin State.
+After 6 seasons earning only 51 wins as a division one head coach, he was fired in March 2023.